dagargo/elektroid/README.md

 To use with Elektron devices, USB configuration must be set to `USB MIDI` or `USB AUDIO/MIDI` as it won't work in Overbridge mode.

-## Installation
+## Compilation and installation

 As with other autotools project, you need to run the following commands.
-If you just want to compile `elektroid-cli`, pass `CLI_ONLY=yes` to `/configure`.
+If you just want to compile `elektroid-cli`, pass `CLI_ONLY=yes` to `./configure`.

 ```
 autoreconf --install